-According to what I was told, some people believe that Mishings primarily hailed from Cambodia hundreds of years ago, with a small minority of them settled in Arunachal Pradesh and the majority settled in and around the Majuli Island.
+According to what I was told, some people believe that Mishings primarily hailed from Cambodia hundreds of years ago, with a small minority of them settled in Arunachal Pradesh and the majority settled in and around Majuli Island.

 From what I’ve experienced, Mishing people are highly friendly and hospitable, and any chance of being invited to their house for some rice wine should not be missed during your trip.

 Speaking of their house, imagine it as a big room standing on bamboo stilts with no walls or temporary partitions inside.
 At one corner you’ll have the kitchen, and at the other, a sleeping mattress (or a bed if the family can afford to).
-The entire family would eat and sleep together with no definitions of personal privacy whatsoever.
-If someone has a bigger piece of land or a massive house, it’s only going to be a larger room from inside, with still no partitions.
-Indeed, you can find some interesting form of architecture on this river island in India.
+The entire family would eat and sleep together with no definition of personal privacy whatsoever.
+If someone has a bigger piece of land or a massive house, it’s only going to be a larger room from the inside, with still no partitions.
+Indeed, you can find some interesting forms of architecture on this river island in India.

 Ride A Bicycle

 Because a majority of people still ride a bicycle to work, renting a bicycle and feeling like a local is certainly one of the top things to do in Majuli Island.

 Just rent an old school bike for 100 Rupees a day (sometimes even 50) and you will come across beauty unparalleled — with sometimes gilded rice paddies and rolling meadows keeping you entertained, and sometimes a rickety river bridge, as a tributary of the Brahmaputra.